ElvinLit/elvinlit.github.io/_pages/about.md

 ## Teaching
 - CS106A @ Stanford University (*April 2023 - June 2023*)
-  - Led weekly sections for Stanford University's CS106A (Programming Methodologies), hosting a cohort of 15 students.
+  - Volunteered at Code in Place - led weekly sections for Stanford's CS106A (Programming Methodologies), hosting a cohort of 15 students.

 # Projects
 - **Bayesian Optimizer**